GamaSTAN S / D Side Effects

 8. Frankel SJ, Polmar SH, Grumet FC, Wedner HJ "Anti-IgA antibody associated reactions to intravenous gammaglobulin in a patient who tolerated intramuscular gammaglobulin."
 Ann Allergy 56 (1986): 436-9

-Not all side effects for GamaSTAN S / D may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of GamaSTAN S / D may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about GamaSTAN S/D (immune globulin intramuscular)